-One of the benefits of living in Bastrop, and the greater Austin area, is access to treated city water.
+One of the benefits of living in Austin, and the greater Austin area, is access to treated city water.
 But there’s a reason why an estimated 45% of people still use bottled water regularly to meet their hydration needs.
 Take a few minutes to understand what happens in municipal water treatment and whether you should consider additional home water treatment options.

 What Municipal Water Treatment Does

 The goal of municipal water treatment is to give you safe drinking water as defined by the Environmental Protection Agency, or EPA.
 According to their standards, they look for the presence of certain microbes that may pose a health hazard to the population consuming the water, including coliform bacteria such as E. Coli.